floWneffetS/tutorial_dcTMD/README.md

 ![friction comparison](https://github.com/floWneffetS/tutorial_dcTMD/blob/main/figs/Tryp_100traj_friction.png)

 Please note that the friction factors are very noisy and converge very badly.
 This is natural, as they technically are a measure of the force variance, whose estimator converges significantly slower than the one of the mean force.
 However, the only sources of this noise comes from thermal fluctuations and therefore can be removed via the two filtering functions.
 The exact width for the filter functions is a heuristic parameter that varies between investigated systems.
 As general guideline: remember that friction has to be always positive, so `-av` and `-sigma` should be chosen such that this constraint is fullfilled.
 We usually use the Gauss-filtered data for display and Langevin simulations.

+### The friction overestimation artefact

+In your analysis you may encounter a....

 ## Temperature-boosted Langevin simulations